ShivamMishra828/ai-notes-app/README.md

     -   Response: `{ noteId, title, content, category }`
 -   **DELETE /api/notes/:id** - Delete a note
     -   Response: `{ message: "Note deleted" }`

+## CI/CD Pipeline

+This project utilizes a Jenkins-based CI/CD pipeline to automate the processes of building, testing, and deploying the application.

+### Pipeline Overview

+The CI/CD pipeline is triggered automatically upon any push or merge to the `main` branch, facilitated by a GitHub webhook.
+The pipeline comprises the following stages:

+1. **Code Checkout**: Retrieves the latest code from the GitHub repository.
+2. **Docker Image Build**: Constructs a Docker image from the updated codebase.
+3. **Docker Image Push**: Tags and pushes the Docker image to Docker Hub under the repository `shivammishra828/ai-notes-app`.
+4. **Deployment**: Deploys the application using Docker Compose on the Jenkins agent node.

+### Deployment Details

+-   **Dockerfile**: Defines the application's environment and dependencies.
+-   **docker-compose.yml**: Specifies the services, ports, and environment variables required for the application to run.
+-   **Environment Variables**: Managed via a `.env` file, which should be created based on the provided `.env.example`.

+### Jenkinsfile

+The `Jenkinsfile` outlines the pipeline stages and is located at the root of the repository.

+### Prerequisites

+Ensure the following are set up for the CI/CD pipeline to function correctly:

+-   **Jenkins Agent Node**: Configured with Docker and Docker Compose installed.
+-   **Docker Hub Credentials**: Stored securely in Jenkins credentials as `DockerHubCred`.
+-   **GitHub Webhook**: Configured to trigger the Jenkins pipeline on code changes.

 ## Testing